gecko984/supervenn/README.md

 It must be noted that `supervenn` produces best results when there is some inherent structure to the sets in question.
 This typically means that the number of non-empty intersections is significantly lower than the maximum possible (which is `2^n_sets - 1`).
-This is not the case in the present case, as 62 of the 63 intersections are non-empty, and hence the results are not that pretty.
+This is not the case in the present example, as 62 of the 63 intersections are non-empty, hence the results are not that pretty.

 ### Less trivial example #3: order IDs in a vehicle routing problem solver tasks.